 - The weight, weave and base color of the fabric will influence printing results, so the same color across various fabrics may present differently.
 Please see the image below to see how the same design prints on four different fabrics.

 - Dark colors that are similar to each other may blend together when printed without enough contrast from surrounding colors.
-For example, black and dark grey stripes offer don't print as clearly as they reflect on your screen.
+For example, black and dark grey stripes often don't print as clearly as they reflect on your screen.

 - Highly saturated dark colors printed across large, solid areas will not have the same visual impact as they do on your monitor.
 Inks tend to render saturated colors a bit differently than they do when presenting as light.